Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

 In this category, LLMs aid in the initial stages of hardware design by drafting design specifications and converting natural language descriptions into formal HDLs.
 Figure \ref{fig:llm1} illustrates the comprehensive workflow of hardware design using LLMs, demonstrating their role in automating and enhancing various stages of the IC design process.
 The process begins with a human prompting in natural language, and then, depending on the type of LLMs, the output files as Verilog code are generated.
 This process enables efficient design and specification assistance in the chip design process.
 The generated Verilog codes are then synthesized and proceed to fabrication, with the verification steps in between to ensure correctness and compliance with performance requirements.
 The iterative feedback loop between the verification and synthesis stages highlights how LLMs optimize the overall design flow by reducing errors and improving efficiency at each stage of the design timeline.

 To support this, a significant body of research has focused on leveraging LLMs for Verilog code generation.
-Thakur et al. pioneered this area by evaluating the ability of LLMs to generate syntactically correct and functionally accurate Verilog RTL code by fine-tuning models on a large Verilog corpus and benchmarking their performance with the fine-tuned CodeGen-16B model, achieving the highest accuracy \cite{thakur2022benchmarking}.
+Thakur et al. pioneered this area by evaluating the ability of LLMs to generate syntactically correct and functionally accurate Verilog RTL code by fine-tuning models on a large Verilog corpus and benchmarking their performance with the fine-tuned CodeGen-16B model, achieving the highest accuracy~\cite{thakur2022benchmarking}.
 In another similar research, Thakur et al. compiled the largest corpus of Verilog code from different open-source repositories, which was then used to fine-tune an LLM.
-The LLM model called VeriGen was then used for HDL generation, and the results were evaluated against the advanced general-purpose LLMs regarding the correctness of the code generated.
-The performance of the fine-tuned model was found to be significantly improved \cite{thakur2023verigen}.
-In another research endeavor, Thakur et al. introduced Autochip, a fully automated feedback-driven verilog code generation tool that iteratively refines designs based on the compiler output \cite{thakur2023autochip}.
+The resulting VeriGen model was evaluated against advanced general-purpose LLMs regarding the correctness of the generated HDL code, with the fine-tuned model demonstrating significantly improved performance~\cite{thakur2023verigen}.
+In another research endeavor, Thakur et al. further introduced Autochip, a fully automated feedback-driven Verilog code generation tool that iteratively refines designs based on compiler output~\cite{thakur2023autochip}.